 Bianca decided to bring a claim on behalf of Mattia and Gabriele under the Inheritance (Provision for Family and Dependants) Act 1975 for reasonable financial provision.

-The case was unusual as few Inheritance Act case involving minor children have reached the Courts meaning that there was little specific guidance in this area.
+The case was unusual as few Inheritance Act cases involving minor children have reached the Courts meaning that there was little specific guidance in this area.
 The most recent and widely reported decision in relation to Inheritance Act claims was Illott v Mitson which reached the Supreme Court last year but this involved a claim by an adult child.

 Susan accepted that Mattia and Gabriele should receive something from the estate, the question was, how much?